Marcus Vick: Dismissal from Virginia Tech

+It later emerged that Vick had not informed school officials about the November traffic charges.
+They only learned about them four days after the Gator Bowl.
+He was already facing a lengthy suspension for his behavior at the Gator Bowl, but the traffic charges were the last straw.

 In 24 career games at Virginia Tech, Vick threw for 2,868 yards, 19 touchdowns, and 15 interceptions while also running 184 times for 492 yards and six touchdowns.
 However, during the same period, he was charged with nine traffic offenses, as well as convictions for possession of marijuana and contributing to the delinquency of a minor.